 All courses are taught through state adopted texts and teacher created materials and are aligned with the state content standards.
 All courses meet the requirements for high school graduation.
-All teachers instruct for mastery and for testing proficient on state assessments (STAR).
-Students who do not pass the CAHSEE are enrolled in CAHSEE prep courses to remediate deficiencies so that students are then able to pass the test.
+All teachers instruct for mastery and for testing proficient on state assessments (CAASPP).